 There is no right or wrong answer to this.
 The answer is determined by the complexity of the product or service.
 It’s natural for people to prefer to work with those they know, like, and trust.
 Therefore, you can use live-action videos to add a human element to your video and create an emotional connection.
 But when it comes to data, statistics, analysis, configuration, and data – live-action videos don’t always cut it.

-As we’ve mentioned before, visuals help your audience absorb information better than just talking about it.
+As we’ve mentioned before, visuals help capture your viewer’s attention and absorb information better than just talking about it.
 One big benefit of using graphics over filming is you have the ability to visualize things that aren't possible in live-action.
 It opens up the possibilities of what you can show because it doesn't operate under the same limitations that live-action video production does.

 Of course, you could always combine the two by overlaying stats and numbers on the live footage (see example below).
 Such an approach would definitely produce a more entertaining and easy-to-follow video.